-Kuwait is an industrialized nation in the top 25% of the world's economies.
+Kuwait is a developing nation classified as high income.
 Located in the Middle East (south of Iraq and north of Saudi Arabia), the climate is classified as dry (arid).

 See also: Library article for Malaria